 CHARLES F. SEIFERT, PHARM.D., FCCP, BCPS: Dr. Seifert was born and raised on a ranch outside of Hettinger, N.D.
 He received his Bachelor of Science in Pharmacy from North Dakota State University in 1982 and his Doctor of Pharmacy from The University of Texas at Austin and The University of Texas Health Science Center at San Antonio in 1984.
 He completed an ASHP accredited Clinical Pharmacy Residency from Truman Medical Center and The University of Missouri at Kansas City in 1985.
 He was an Assistant Professor and then an Associate Professor of Adult Medicine with Tenure in the Section of Pharmacy Practice at The University of Oklahoma Health Sciences Center College of Pharmacy from 1985 to 1994.
 From 1994 to January of 1998 he was the Director of Clinical Pharmacy Services at Rapid City Regional Hospital in Rapid City, SD.
 Currently he is Professor of Pharmacy Practice and the Founding Regional Dean for Lubbock Programs with the School of Pharmacy at Texas Tech University Health Sciences Center.
 Dr. Seifert was one of the first Board Certified Pharmacotherapy Specialists in the nation and is a Fellow of the American College of Clinical Pharmacy.
-He has over 125 published journal articles, book chapters, abstracts, and newspaper and magazine articles.
-He has over 200 invited, continuing education, and research presentations.
-His clinical interests include adult internal medicine, gastroenterology, clinical toxicology, anticoagulation, and cardiopulmonary therapeutics.
-His current research interests include nursing education and accuracy in the delivery of medications through enteral feeding catheters, prescribing practices of physicians and the effects on medication safety, adverse effects of drugs particularly the effects of SSRIs on bone health, and outpatient management of diastolic heart failure and its effects on hospital utilization.
-Dr. Seifert has received numerous awards for his teaching, practice, service, and research; most recently he was honored as a member of the TTUHSC School of Pharmacy 2008-2009 P3 Teaching Team of the Year for Nutrition and the 2009 Innovative Collaborative Practice Award from the Texas Society of Health-System Pharmacists for his work in Telepharmacy.
+He has over 120 published journal articles, book chapters, abstracts, and newspaper and magazine articles.
+He has over 280 invited, continuing education, and research presentations.
+His clinical interests include adult internal medicine, gastroenterology, nutrition, clinical toxicology, anticoagulation, and cardiopulmonary therapeutics.
+His current research interests include nursing education and accuracy in the delivery of medications through enteral feeding catheters, and the prescribing practices of physicians and the effects on medication safety, mortality, and therapeutic efficacy.
+Dr. Seifert has received numerous awards for his teaching, practice, service, and research; most recently he was honored as the 2016 SOP P3 Teacher of the Year by the Class of 2017, The 2016 TTUHSC Student Government Association Outstanding Pharmacy Didactic Teacher, the 2015 SOP P3 Teacher of the Year by the Class of 2016, the 2015 ACCP Adult Medicine PRN Paper of the Year, the 2015 TTUHSC President’s Excellence in Team Teaching Award, and the 2015 TTUHSC President’s Excellence in Interprofessional Teamwork Award.
 He met his wife Cheryl at church in San Antonio and has been blessed with 4 beautiful children.
 He is an accomplished vocalist and is very active in the Celebration Choir at Christ the King Cathedral.
-While his youngest daughter rides, he announces horse shows at the Texas Tech Equestrian Center and is on the Family Association Board of the Lubbock State Supported Living Center.
-He enjoys writing contemporary Christian music, Big XII sports and is a die hard Minnesota Vikings football fan.
+He is on the Family Association Board of the Lubbock State Supported Living Center.
+He enjoys watching his youngest compete in AQHA, writing contemporary Christian music, Big XII sports and is a die hard Minnesota Vikings football fan.